 The Investment Grade Portfolio is a no-load mutual fund designed to seek to maximize total returns from the universe of eligible investments.
 Total return is composed of income and capital appreciation.
-The Portfolio seeks broad exposure to investment grade debt securities of US and non-US corporate and government issuers.
-The Portfolio will generally hold shares of the Short-Term Extended Quality Portfolio, Intermediate-Term Extended Quality Portfolio, Short-Term Government Portfolio, and Intermediate Government Portfolio.
-The extended quality portfolios invest with an emphasis on securities rated in the lower half of the investment grade spectrum (i.e., rated BBB- to A+ by S&P or Fitch, or Baa3 to A1 by Moody's); however, the extended quality portfolios will not emphasize investments in the lower half of the investment grade spectrum when Dimensional believes the credit risk premium does not warrant the investment.
-The government portfolios invest in a universe of high-quality obligations of the US government and its agencies.
+The portfolio seeks broad exposure to investment grade debt securities of US and non-US corporate and government issuers.
+The portfolio will generally hold shares of the Short-Term Extended Quality Portfolio, Intermediate-Term Extended Quality Portfolio, Short-Term Government Portfolio, and Intermediate Government Portfolio.
+The extended quality portfolios each invest in a universe of US and foreign corporate debt securities with an investment grade rating, with an emphasis on securities Dimensional considers to be of extended quality as they are rated in the lower half of the investment grade spectrum (i.e., rated BBB- to A+ by S&P or Fitch, or Baa3 to A1 by Moody's); however, the extended quality portfolios will not emphasize investments in the lower half of the investment grade spectrum when Dimensional believes the credit risk premium does not warrant the investment.
+The government portfolios invest in a universe of high-quality, non-callable obligations of the US government and its agencies.

 For a full description, please consult the Portfolio's prospectus.